Edward J. Cowan

 Edward James Cowan FRSE (15 February 1944 – 2 January 2022) was a Scottish historian.

 Biography

 Cowan was born on 15 February 1944 in Edinburgh, Midlothian.
+Educated at Dumfries Academy, in his sixth year he was Head Boy and played Petruchio in a production of Shakespeare's The Taming of the Shrew.

 He was a professor of Scottish History at the University of Glasgow and Director of the University's Dumfries Campus.
-He had previously taught at the University of Edinburgh and at the Guelph University, Ontario.
-A fellow of the Royal Society of Edinburgh, he was also a Visiting Professor in Australia, New Zealand, Canada and the United States.
+He had previously taught at the University of Edinburgh and at the University of Guelph, Ontario.
+A fellow of the Royal Society of Edinburgh, he was also a visiting professor in Australia, New Zealand, Canada and the United States.

 He lived in the Glenkens area of Kirkcudbrightshire.
 Cowan died from lung cancer on 2 January 2022, at the age of 77.